 9. Change Up Your Routine

 Try changing things up or try something new.
 Take a spin class or a barre class.
-Try a new recipe.
+Or try a new recipe.
 Do something different to refresh your routine.

 10. Reflect And Move On

 Consider what your setbacks have been, what your triggers are, and what situations you’ve been in where you’ve fallen off the wagon.
-Write them down along with what you can do the next time it may happen.
+Then write them down along with what you can do the next time it may happen.

 11. Acknowledge It Takes Time

 Did you put 10 pounds on overnight?
-No. Are you going to be able to take 10 pounds off overnight?
-No. The same thing with your body shape.
+Probably not.
+Are you going to be able to take 10 pounds off overnight?
+Probably not.
+The same thing with your body shape.
 It takes time to go up a size or two, it’ll take time to go back down.
-If you have a setback or two while on the wagon, each time jump right back on, and allow yourself a reasonable time to reach your goal.
+So if you have a setback or two and fell off the diet wagon, each time jump right back on, and allow yourself a reasonable time to reach your goal.

 12. Think About What Works

 Too often we dwell on what went wrong and not enough on what has worked.
 Are there activities you’ve done that give you an endorphin high?
 What healthy habits have you successfully incorporated into your life?
 Have you found recipes you enjoy that are in line with your goals?
 Write them down.
-It’s great reinforcement of how good of a job you are doing.
-Celebrate the fact that you’re even on a wagon.
+It’s great reinforcement of how good of a job you are doing and to celebrate the fact that you’re even on a wagon.
 Focus on the positives and not on the negatives and you’ll find your journey is a more enjoyable one.